meelivyas11/AdvanceJavaFlavors/README.md

 ### AngularJS with Maven
 - Import 'AngularJS-Maven' Project (`File->Import->General->Existing Project into Workspace`) from eclipse IDE
-- Creating a new Apache Tomcat v8.0 server
+- Create a new Apache Tomcat v8.0 server
 - Clean, build and the maven project by following the steps below (Do not Run it)
 - Start the Tomcat Server